 Poor Organization

-Poor organization of the ballot can also encourage overvoting (voting for more candidates than is allowed).
-California held a special election to replace retiring U.S. Senator Barbara Boxer in 2016, and 34 candidates ran for the seat.
-This presented quite a challenge for county election officials, for they had to design ballots to accommodate such a large number of candidates while also ensuring readable fonts and ballot order protocol.
-Bilingual ballots presented an extra challenge, constraining the number of candidates that would fit on a ballot page even further.
-Therefore, the majority of counties opted to split the content into two columns, and this caused significant confusion for voters who were used to marking one name per column.
-After the election, it was determined that over 2.8% of ballots were thrown out because they contained overvotes for the U.S. Senate seat.
-Political Scientists David Kimball and Martha Kropf found that the overvote rate in counties that split the contest into two columns was 3.4% and the counties that opted for a single column was 0.8%.
+As a result, the majority of counties opted to split the content into two columns, causing significant confusion for voters who were used to marking one name per column.
+After the election, it was determined that over 2.8% of ballots contained overvotes for the U.S. Senate seat.
+Researchers David Kimball and Martha Kropf found that the overvote rate was 3.4% in counties that split the contest into two columns and 0.8% in counties that opted for a single column, shown in more detail below.

 Complex Races